Shubham-Bgs/Cell-Segmentation/Cell_Segmentation_blog.md

-# Cell Segmentation in Microscopy Images : Accelerating Biomedical Insights with YOLOv9‑Seg
+# Cell Segmentation in Microscopy Images : Accelerating Biomedical Insights with Computer Vision

 > *"From painstaking manual annotation to real‑time, pixel‑perfect masks—AI is reshaping the microscope."*